Why Prague is one of the best Digital Nomad Destinations in the world

 Address: Dělnická 43, Prague 7.

-In-spiro doesn't try to be like other HUBs and huge coworking centers, where people share common space.
-They work hard to create platform for community of freelancers, small business and entrepreneurs who enrich each other with ideas and experience.
-They have built an environment that attracts people with same lifestyle.
-In addition to that they take care of technical equipment, coffee supply, cool music, comfort and happiness of their members.
+In-spiro doesn't try to be like other HUBs and huge coworking centres, where people share common space.
+They work hard to create a platform for a community of freelancers, small business and entrepreneurs who enrich each other with ideas and experience.
+They have built an environment that attracts people with the same lifestyle.
+In addition to that, they take care of technical equipment, coffee supply, cool music, comfort and happiness of their members.

 Free Day Trial: No